-PSi complies with the EU General Data Protection Regulation (GDPR) as a data controller and processor when it comes into force on 25 May 2018.
+PSi complies with the EU General Data Protection Regulation (GDPR) as a data controller and processor.

 At PSi we do not just see data as an ‘asset’.
 We see it as a window to our audiences, and we want each reader, delegate, subscriber, sponsor or advertiser to have confidence in the way we handle their data.
 We also see data as an opportunity – we use it to help our customers deliver engaging, relevant content that helps everyone learn and develop – and ultimately do their jobs better.

 Our Data Controller Marek ensures that we both comply and excel in data best practice, and he would love to hear from you to discuss anything in this statement.
 Please drop him a line at email@example.com

 PSi is committed to transparency in terms of how we use our audience and partner data.
 We have privacy policies on each of our websites, and clear T&Cs for event websites and all other commercial contracts.
 Any data that we collect either helps enhance your experience with our brands or helps fund the provision of great content.

 “1.Processing shall be lawful only if and to the extent that at least one of the following applies: